Differentiation in P-minimal structures and a p-adic Local Monotonicity Theorem: Introduction

 \subsection{Basic definitions and facts}

 Let us first review some basic facts about $P$-minimality (more details can be found in \cite{has-mac-97}).

-Assume that $\Lm$ is a language extending the ring language $\Lring= (+,-,\cdot, 0,1)$, and let $K$ be a $p$-adically closed field (that is, a field elementary equivalent to a finite field extension of $\Q_p$).
-The structure $(K, \Lm)$ is said to be $P$-minimal if the $\Lring$-definable subsets of $K$ coincide with the $\Lm$-definable subsets of $K$.
+Let $\Lm$ be a language extending the ring language $\Lring= (+,-,\cdot, 0,1)$, and let $K$ be a $p$-adically closed field (that is, a field elementary equivalent, in the language of rings, to a finite field extension of $\Q_p$).
+The structure $(K, \Lm)$ is said to be \emph{$P$-minimal} if, for every elementary equivalent structure $(K',\Lm)$, any definable set $X\subset K'$ is $\Lring$-definable (with parameters from $K'$).

+Examples of $P$-minimal structures include $p$-adic semi-algebraic sets and the structure of $p$-adic sub-analytic sets, as developed by Denef and van den Dries \cite{denef-vdd-88}.
+A function is said to be $P$-minimal if its graph is a $P$-minimal set.

 By definable we always mean definable with parameters (and the underlying structure will be assumed to be $P$-minimal).
 A finite field extension of $\Qp$ will also be called a $p$-adic field.

 As a consequence, any definable subset of $K$ can be partitioned into a finite number of points and a finite number of open sets.
 This implies that every infinite definable subset of $K$ contains an open set, a fact which we will use quite often.
 The following lemma will also be used extensively. \begin{lemma}[ Lemma 5.1 of \cite{has-mac-97}] Let $f:X\subset K\to K$ be a function definable in a $P$-minimal structure $(K,\Lm)$.
 There is a cofinite subset $U\subset X$ such that $\restr{f}{U}$ is continuous. \end{lemma}